 The years 1955 through 1979 were lean years for public art at Iowa State and across the country.
-In 1979, Iowa passed the Iowa Art in State Buildings legislation, which requires .5 percent of new construction or remodeling funds to be used to acquire public art.
-Since 1979, Iowa State has completed numerous Art in State Buildings projects, commissioned or acquired over 600 works of public art, and involved over 800 faculty, students and staff in the commissioning process.
+In 1979, Iowa passed the Iowa Art in State Buildings legislation, which requires one-half of one percent of new construction or remodeling funds to be used to acquire public art.
+Since 1979, Iowa State has completed numerous Art in State Buildings projects, commissioned or acquired over 700 works of public art, and involved over 1000 faculty, students and staff in the commissioning process.

 To see more images or receive further information on the Art on Campus Collection, click here or contact the University Museums office at 515-294-3342.

-Learn about the newest conservation project - Silver Code - the C.Y.
+Learn about one of the most recent large conservation project - Silver Code - the C.Y.
 Stephens Auditorium Art Curtain.